keu/docs/guides/kubepod-operator.md

     extract_data() >> transform >> load_data()
 ```

-## Example: Using KubernetesPodOperator to run a Pod in a separate cluster
+## Example: Use KubernetesPodOperator to run a Pod in a separate cluster

 If some of your tasks require specific resources such as a GPU, you might want to run them in a different cluster than your Airflow instance.
 In setups where both clusters are used by the same AWS or GCP account, this can be managed with roles and permissions.
 There is also the possibility to use a CI account and enable [cross-account access to AWS EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/).